 Bottom Line: Credible is the best place to compare mortgage refinancing rates online in minutes.
 Check it out here.

-Lenda is good option for candidates with higher incomes and higher credit scores.
-Lenda evaluates candidates based on credit history, documentation, underwriting and regulatory compliance.
+Reali is good option for candidates with higher incomes and higher credit scores.
+Reali evaluates candidates based on credit history, documentation, underwriting and regulatory compliance.

-While Lenda doesn’t charge a loan origination fee, it adds its costs into the interest rate.
+While Reali doesn’t charge a loan origination fee, it adds its costs into the interest rate.
 Still, there are no upfront origination or broker fees.

-Although Lenda does not offer government loans, but it offers several flexible options designed to suit you and your set of circumstances.
+Although Reali does not offer government loans, but it offers several flexible options designed to suit you and your set of circumstances.

 Like most of its competitors, you can do it all online - get a free credit check, upload and sign your documents electronically, and track the progress of your loan through the user dashboard.